cooopmac/SoulKeeper/README.md

 ## Credits

 Soul Keeper was created as a personal project for learning game development.
-All assets and code were created by the developer unless otherwise noted.
+All assets and code were created by me.